GriffinSar/Project-Two--Trek-Quiz/README.md

 - For my game JavaScript file when I ran it through the Jshint validator there were several lines that were missing semi-colons and 2 variables that were not used.
 I removed these from the file and there were then no major errors in the Game.JS file.

 - I had a bug where the sticky nav bar was disappearing behind images on the shows page.
 I had to update the z-index of the sticky class to 3.
 This fixed the issue and made it so that the Nav bar is not obstructed by anything on the page.

+- I had a number of errors when I tested the HTML on my end page.
+I had left sections blank to be populated by Javascript.
+But I put in a default image and text and this resolved the error.
+It also means that if the JavaScript stops working it will still pull in a placeholder image and text.